Sreenivasulu-Kalluru/data-structures-and-algorithms-in-javascript/07-stacks-queues-linked-lists/03-reverse-string-stack/readme.md

 ### Explanation

 - Initialize a new `Stack` instance.
-- Iterate through the string and pushed each character onto the stack.
+- Iterate through the string and push each character onto the stack.
 - Initialize a variable called `reversedString` and set it to an empty string.
 - Iterate through the stack and pop each character off and added it to the `reversedString` variable.
 - Return the `reversedString` variable.